davidsonlima/guidelines/ThingWorx/certificationWiki.md

 * When a custom event is triggered, and fires an event it also provides the ability to pass along a data packet containing information about to the event.
   - Because of this, a custom event must be tied to a Data Shape that defines the data packet that is passed along.
 * Built-in events (e.g. DataChange and Alert) also have an associated Data Shape, assigned automatically by the system

-Field definitions must also be defined
+* Field definitions must also be defined
-Access Field Definitions by clicking ‘Field Definitions’ from the General Information page when creating a Data Shape Also set Permissions (section) to define visibility, and other properties

-A field definition may be a Primary Key that is only used and enforced in data tables… In data tables, must set at least one field definition to be Primary or cannot use that Data Shape for the data table Primary key also serves as an index
+* A field definition may be a Primary Key that is only used and enforced in data tables…
+  - In **data tables**, must set at least one field definition to be Primary or cannot use that Data Shape for the data table
+  - Primary key also serves as an index
-Events, streams, and info tables do not enforce uniqueness
+  - Events, streams, and info tables do not enforce uniqueness
+* Also, Permissions (section) can be set to define visibility, and other properties

+#### Infotables